 And finally, you could also purchase an Irish road map.
 At least it’s reliable and won’t run out of battery or malfunction like the electronic options!

 In Ireland the standard voltage is 230V and the standard frequency is 50Hz.
 They use a three pronged plug like in the UK, but these are not the type of plugs that the rest of Europe use.
-So unless you’re from the UK, you’re going to need a good travel adapter.
-Your better off purchasing a worldwide adapter that can be used in Ireland as well other countries.
-At least this way you can potentially get some further use out of it on future vacations.
-That’s why I love this Fos Power adapter as it can be used in over 150 countries.
-It also comes with a built-in safety fuse and two USB ports.
-If you’re taking a number of electronics with you, then I would recommend purchasing a couple of these adapters.
+So unless you’re from the UK, you’re going to need a good travel adaptor.
+Your better off purchasing a worldwide adaptor that can be used in Ireland as well other countries.
+At least this way you can potentially get some further use out of it on future vacations as it can be used in over 150 countries and also comes with two USB ports.
+If you’re taking a number of electronics with you, then I would recommend purchasing a couple of these adaptors.

 Unfortunately most electronics like smart phones have a really short battery life and can become flat before the end of the day.
 That’s why this portable battery charger is an essential item when you’re travelling.
 This handy little portable external battery charger can charge your phone, tablet, and any other USB chargeable device.
 If you’re planning on using your phone to navigate, then your going to need one of these as this can really drain your battery.
 Also, if you’re planning on driving around the Irish countryside, then for safety reasons you want to ensure that you have enough charge on your phone to make an emergency call.

 A small, light camera that enables you to take high quality photos and videos of your spectacular Irish vacation is a must.
-This compact Canon Power Shot camera features 16.1 MP, 30x zoom with image stabilizer, wide angle lens and full HD 1080p video.
+This compact Canon camera features 20.3 MP, 40x zoom with image stabilizer, wide angle lens and full HD 1080p video.
 It even includes built in Wifi that allows you to use your smartphone or tablet to remotely control the camera.
 Don’t forget to purchase a quality SD card that has the capacity for all your photos and videos as well as being fast enough capture full HD video.

 Ok, let’s admit it, Ireland is not known for its sunny weather, and the chance that you will be caught in the rain is quite high.
 A light, compact umbrella is essential for ease of travelling, but you also need it to be super sturdy as it gets rather windy too.
 This Kolumbo travel umbrella fits the bill.